The broken link between space and time in elastic turbulence

 \subsection{Box}

 Our box simulations are performed in a cubic domain of edge-length $\mL = 2\pi$, uniformly discretised on $512$ grid points along each direction.
 Periodicity is enforced at each boundary, and the flow develops under an Arnold-Beltrami-Childress (ABC) forcing \cite{dombre-etal-1986} with unitary amplitudes.
 To confirm the independence of our results from the forcing adopted, we replicated them with the one proposed by Eswaran and Pope \cite{eswaran-pope-1988}, observing no significant variation in the spatial and temporal spectra of the turbulent kinetic energy (see \ref{app:pope}).
 The ET flow is characterised by a Taylor-scale Reynolds number $Re \approx 40$, a Deborah number $De=9$, and a viscosity ratio $\concentration=0.9$ \citep[as in our former study][]{singh-etal-2024}.
 To compute $Re$ and $De$ we employ the RMS of the velocity fluctuations $\mU$, the edge-length $\mL$, the total viscosity and the relaxation time of the polymer.
 The IT flow introduced for comparison is characterised by $Re \approx 145$.
 In both the ET and IT cases, the energy spectra are computed performing an isotropic average across the whole domain and over 40 successive snapshots {homogeneously sampled in $490\mT$, with $\mT = \mL/\mU$}; the spectra of all three velocity components are summed and integrated over a shell in Fourier space.
-The temporal fluctuations of the velocity used to attain the temporal spectra and the structure functions, instead, are sampled over $490\mT$ with an array of $128^2$ probes, evenly spaced in a plane crossing the centre of the domain. {In this setup, as in all the following, we aimed at ensuring sufficient sampling points for averaging temporal statistics and sufficient proximity between the sampling points to resolve at least the largest scale over which fluctuations remain correlated (with acceptable computational burden).
+The temporal fluctuations of the velocity used to attain the temporal spectra and the structure functions, instead, are sampled {over the same time} with an array of $128^2$ probes, evenly spaced in a plane crossing the centre of the domain. {In this setup, as in all the following, we aimed at ensuring sufficient sampling points for averaging temporal statistics and sufficient proximity between the sampling points to resolve at least the largest scale over which fluctuations remain correlated (with acceptable computational burden).
 We thus homogeneously distributed the probes every 4 grid points in the selected plane.}